Dronningens Tværgade 7: The Royal Collections, 18221867

 The plan for the building in Dronningens Tværgade was confirmed by royal resolution of 26 April 1823 and the move was completed in 1824–25.
 Kunstkammeret was officially dissolved by royal resolution of 27 May 1825.
 Johan Conrad Spengler was appointed as director of both the Royal Painting Gallery at Christiansborg and the Royal Art Museum (Danish: Det Kongelige Kunstmuseum) as the institution in Dronningens Tværgade was now called.
 The collections covered the area cultural history, Ancient Greece and Ancient Rome, etnographica, decorative arts and the Middle Ages.
 The building was decommissioned when the royal collection of historical artifacts was transferred to the Prince's Mansion in 1867.

 In 1839, Christian Jürgensen Thomsen succeeded Spengler as inspector of the museum.
 He resided in an apartment in the building from 1840 to 1850.
 In 1851, he moved to a new residence in the Prince's Mansion after being appointed as inspector of the new Museum of Nordic Antiquities as well as the Royal Coin and Medal Collection.
 Carl Ferdinand Allen, professor of history at the University of Copenhagen, was a resident in the building from 1852 to 1861.
 C. E. Dockum (1804-1893), a naval officer, resided in another apartment from 1853 to 1857.
 The politician and economist C. N. David (1793-1874) resided in the building from 1862.

 Later history

+The property was later owned by the businessman (grosserer) Carl Jens Rerup (1831-1905).
+It was after his death owned by his daughter Wilhelmine Rerup.
+In 1886, she had become the first female member of Grosserer-Societetet.

 The writer, publisher and politician Edvard Brandes (1847-1931) resided in the building from 1888 to 1892.

 Otto Suenson, a former mariner in the Royal Danish Navy, opened a wine shop in the basement in 1880.
 V. Aa.
 Preben-Andersen (1906-1946) becamer a partner in Otto Suenson & Co. in 1931 and continued it alone when Suenson died later the same year.
 The firm was later continued by his son.